compare absorption rates of Aquamin plant calcium vs rock-based calcium

 Why does Supplements Studio choose Aquamin for its calcium formulas?

-At Supplements Studio, we select Aquamin plant calcium for our formulations because its multi-mineral profile offers broad support for overall wellness, aligning with our commitment to clean, thoughtfully designed nutrition.
+At Supplements Studio, we select Aquamin plant calcium for our formulations because its multi-mineral profile provides a broad range of minerals, aligning with our commitment to clean, thoughtfully designed nutrition.
 We enrich our formulas with whole foods and ensure third-party testing for purity, potency, and safety.

 Login